lh3/lh3.github.com/_posts/2020-05-17-fast-high-level-programming-languages.md

 a fast implementation only because of the language in use.
 This can be frustrating.
 I have always been searching for a [high-level language][hllang] that is fast and easy to use by biologists.
 This blog post reports some of my exploration.
-It is inconclusive but might still interest to you.
+It is inconclusive but might still interest you.

 ### Design